24th November 2016

 - Dental implants are not cheap but our dental finance plan makes them very affordable.

-Don’t settle for an inconvenient tooth replacementoption when you can get the next best thing to a natural tooth fitted permanently into your mouth.
-Give us a call to book your consultation in York with our implant expert and we’ll tell you everything you need to know about the process and the results.
+Don’t settle for an inconvenient tooth replacement option when you can get the next best thing to a natural tooth fitted permanently into your mouth.
+Give us a call or get in touch via our contact form to book your consultation in York with our implant expert and we’ll tell you everything you need to know about the process and the results.